riegllms/ros-riegl-vz/riegl_vz/README.md

 ```
 The 'frame_id' in the scanposes[n].header is 'riegl_vz_vocs'.
 The 'frame_id' in the vop.header is 'riegl_vz_prcs'.
-The 'frame_id' in the pop.header is 'riegl_vz_glcs', which is e.g. EPSG::4978
+The 'frame_id' in the pop.header is the name of the global coordinate system, which is e.g. EPSG::4978.

 **riegl_vz_interfaces/SetPosition**:
 ```